Teignmouth Electron: Aftermath

 After its discovery by the RMS Picardy, the Teignmouth Electron was offloaded at Santo Domingo in the Dominican Republic and then taken for assessment to the Receiver of Wrecks in Jamaica.
-The Electrons British funders, wanting to recoup some of their financial investment but also put aside the tragic and embarrassing event, sold the boat in auction sight unseen.
+The Electrons British funder, wanting to recoup some of his financial investment but also put aside the tragic and embarrassing event, sold the boat in auction sight unseen.
 In Jamaica, the boat was purchased by Kingston hotelier and businessman (and ex-choreographer from New York) Larry Wirth, who used it as a private pleasure craft until 1973, when it was sold to Roderick "Bunny" Francis, a young entrepreneur with a fledgling trawling company.
 Francis made significant alterations to the boat to alleviate the austere conditions Crowhurst had demanded within the living quarters, and to make the boat less difficult to manoeuvre and sail.

 To transition the boat into a leisure craft, Francis had Crowhurst's streamlined doghouse opened up and built taller, and added much larger windows.
 With this, the main cabin was redesigned so it could sleep up to 10 people.
 Francis also modified the stern significantly; removing the fin keep and adding a skeg with propeller shaft for a trolling motor.
 Topside the stern, two seating blocks were added to provide a seating position for the helmsman.
 A number of the deck hatches were modified, and the circular covers were cut and made square with a more easily removable hatch.
 Francis then had the entire boat fibreglassed and repainted.
 At this point, the port of registration (Bridgwater) was painted below the name of the vessel.

 Francis also made a number of changes with the purpose of correcting and smoothing the erratic sailing pattern that Crowhurst experienced.
 He removed the daggerboards on the starboard and port side floats.
 He constructed a new keel on the main hull: twelve feet long, four inches wide, with a six-inch protrusion that was anchored to the main hull and fibreglassed over.
 During this period in Jamaica, the boat mostly stayed moored and was sailed for short pleasure cruises in Montego Bay.